 Looking to upgrade your existing laminating line?
 Three reasons for choosing ProL-zone

-- Up to 50% in energy savings
+- Lowest energy consumption – up to 50% in energy savings

-- Available for all flat laminating lines
+- Available for ANY laminating line

 Press Start in the morning, Stop in the evening